 The RDA is only known for alpha tocopherol; 15mg or 22 international units.

-If you take a capsule which is virtually always a very large amount of alpha-tocopherol, then the absorption of the other seven is inhibited; do not take vitamin E as a supplement.
+If you swallow a capsule which is virtually always a very large amount of alpha-tocopherol, then the absorption of the other seven is inhibited; do not take vitamin E as a supplement.
 Get it from your food.

 Only the gamma-tocopherol form mops up the free radicals that cause metastatic disease of the prostate gland.

-Taking the alpha form of vitamin E actually increases the prevalence of prostate neoplasms, causing a particularly nasty form of frailty; an inability to urinate that disturbs sleep and wellness.
+Taking the alpha form of vitamin E actually increases the likelihood of a prostate neoplasm, causing a particularly nasty form of frailty; the inability to empty the bladder fully, disturbing sleep and wellness.

-It is an anti-oxidant that protects cells from the damaging free radicals that cause CV and malignant disease.
+It is an anti-oxidant that protects our cells from the damaging free-radicals that cause cardiovascular and malignant disease.

 It is an anti-coagulant that stops clots from forming and adhering to the inner lining of blood vessels.

-Freshly ground sesame and flax seeds are an excellent source.
+Freshly-ground sesame and flax seeds are an excellent source.
 Using tahini as in homemade hummus is recommended.
 It is all about preventing frailty with vitamin E.

-1 TBSP of sunflower seeds weights about 20 grams containing 6 mg, or nearly half of the alpha form of vitamin E. Not that the solvent extracted oil has very little; it has been oxidised.
+1 TBSP of sunflower seeds weighs about 20 grams containing 6 mg, or nearly half of the alpha-form of vitamin E. Note that the solvent extracted oil has very little; it has been oxidised.

-100 percent wholemeal wheat flour is another rich form, but is soon lost after grinding.
+100 percent wholemeal wheat-flour is another rich form, but the vitamin E is soon lost after grinding.
 You must have your own mill, or access to one; it is located in both the bran and the germ.

-Notice the change in colour; above is 100 percent just ground flour, but below is the best locally available whole-grain meal.
+Notice the change in colour; above is 100 percent just-ground flour, but below is the best locally available whole-grain meal.
 It is certainly partly refined.
-We have no idea when it was milled and whether it contains any vitamin E or not, and whether it will help prevent the premature onset of frailty.
+We have no idea when it was milled and whether it contains any vitamin E or not, and if it will help prevent the premature onset of frailty.

-Almonds and peanuts are other good sources of vitamin E; here various mixed seeds are being ground in preparation for making our real wholemeal bread.
+Almonds and peanuts are other good sources of vitamin E. Here various mixed seeds are being ground in preparation for baking our artisan-bread, using only 100% wholemeal flour.

-These are a few alternatives to the usual lettuce, kale and spinach.
-Notice in particular the bloody sorrel with the prominent red veins that is so easy to grow, robust and resistant to mould.
+These are a few alternatives to the usual lettuce.
+Notice in particular the bloody-sorrel with the prominent red veins that is so easy to grow, robust and resistant to mould.

 One average-sized sweet potato contains one quarter of your daily needs for vitamin E, and a host of cartenoids, all important in preventing frailty.

-Seven or more coloured foods enjoyed have been scientifically proved to lessen the risk from all causes of death by a massive 33 percent.
-In part it is the tocopherols and tocotrienols that keep us from that disabling frailty of weakness, loss of weight and overall vigour.
+Seven or more coloured foods enjoyed daily have been scientifically proven to lessen the risk from all causes of death by a massive 33-percent.
+In part it is the tocopherols and trienols that keep us from that disabling frailty of weakness, loss of weight and overall vigour.

-In summary we should be enjoying these foods daily.
+In summary we should be enjoying some of these foods daily.

 Shall we now bake our sourdough bread made with various seeds and nuts?
-We will show you that you mix the ingredients including grinding the wheat in less than five-minutes.
+We will show you that you can mix the ingredients including grinding the wheat in less than five-minutes.
 When it comes to frailty and vitamin E we must think about prevention.

 56 Groenekloof Rd,